symfony-si/symfony-docs-sl/components/dependency_injection/parameters.rst

 .. note::

-    This is not available for Yaml and PHP, because they already have built-in support for the PHP keywords.
+    This is not available for YAML and PHP, because they already have built-in support for the PHP keywords.

 Syntax for Referencing Services